elvidence/MISP/README.md

 # MISP Administration and Threat Intel Tools

 Welcome to the repository for enhancing [MISP](https://github.com/MISP/MISP/) (Malware Information Sharing Platform & Threat Sharing).
-This collection of tools aims to simplify the administration and improve the stability of MISP instances and also helps with Cyber Threat Intelligence (CTI) management.
-These utilities are designed to streamline processes and ensure a more robust platform, making it easier for administrators to manage MISP.
+This collection of tools is designed to simplify administration, improve stability, and support Cyber Threat Intelligence (CTI) management.
+By streamlining processes and reinforcing platform reliability, these utilities make MISP easier to manage for administrators.

-The tools have been created with the aim of minimising the use of third-party Python modules as much as possible.
-The only exception is the requests library.
+To maintain efficiency and reduce dependencies, the tools are built with minimal reliance on third-party Python modules, with the only exception being the requests library.

 ## misp_attr_async_get.py